rohit311/customdataTableLWC/README.md

 4. Click install & package should get installed within few minutes.

+## Usage
+This component can be added to any record , home or app page.

 ## Roadmap
 1. Make the component generic for supporting most of the objects
 2.